michaelstiefel/Capstone_ECB_Tweets/README.md

 ## Refinement

 The stopwords from NLTK do not capture all stopwords in Tweets (like RT for Retweet).
-Those will be manually added.
-Also some user feature in the most important words, probably stemming from bots or bots replying to those users.
+Those words have been manually added to the list of stopwords to not influence the most often used words.
+Also some users feature in the most often used words, probably stemming from bots or bots replying to those users.
 Those users are also included in the list of stopwords.

 ## Results / Justification